Aaptha0204/online-project-management-system/README.md

 # online-project-management-system
-An online project management system using Eclipse IDE, MySQL and Java.
+An online project management system using Eclipse IDE, MySQL and Java.(which uses MVC architecture)

 Object Oriented Analysis and Design with Java (UE19CS353) mini-project.